Hypergeometric Functions over Finite Fields

 which are each of finite order and satisfy

 Thus the monodromy group is isomorphic to the triangle group $(2,2,4)$, which is also isomorphic to the Dihedral group of order 8.
-Modulo the center, the projective monodromy group is isomorphic to the triangle group $(2,2,2)$, which is also isomorphic to the Dihedral group of order 4. \end{Example}
+Modulo the center, the projective monodromy group is isomorphic to the triangle group $(2,2,2)$, which is isomorphic to the Klein 4-group. \end{Example}